crossid/crossid-spa-js/README.md

 Once signing the user in completes successfully, the user will be redirected to the location specified in `redirect_uri`.

-At this point, the signing in process must be completed by running the `crossid.handleRedirectCallback()` function which will take care of completing the flow and caching the tokens.
+At this point, the signing in process must be completed by running the `crossid.handleLoginRedirectCallback()` function which will take care of completing the flow and caching the tokens.

 To get an access token, which can be used to access your API: